 Consumerism is the ultimate scam: it never delivers on the implied promise of emotional fulfillment.
-It’s an extremely contagious, nearly incurable cultural disease – the more you expect, the more you try to achieve that expectation, then the higher your consumption standards become.
-Achieving your consumption goals feel like failure.
+It's an extremely contagious, nearly incurable cultural disease - the more you expect, the more you try to achieve that expectation, then the higher your consumption standards become.
+Achieving your consumption goals feel like a failure.

 It's the philosophy of moving targets, trading real life for a never-ending, moving target that cannot be achieved, quenched, or fulfilled - by nature.